codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 ****************************

 The RoutesCollection class provides several options that affect all routes, and can be modified to meet your application's needs.
-These options are available at the top of **app/Config/Routes.php**.
+These options are available in **app/Config/Routing.php**.

 .. _routing-default-namespace: